 My dissertation provides a new look at the unintended consequences of principal-agent problems in regimes that have a small selectorate.
 I collected a new data set, accumulating the most intensive collection to date, of town charters.
 Making use of these archival materials, I look at the influence of political agents on urban economic openness and the emergence of a national market.
 I then use this historical data to motivate a study on the success of current-day movements for increased autonomy.
 I look along these historical economic boundaries to see if they continue to see themselves as separate from the larger state in the present-day.
 This project is undertaken in the context of long-established European states: the United Kingdom (England, Scotland, Ireland/Northern Ireland) and France.

 Founding Cities, Finding Identity: The Legacy of Migration and Other Protectionist Policies on Nation-State Projects.
 Book-length dissertation project.
 Working.

-"Elite Capture and State Formation: Regional Economic Disparities in France and the British Isles, 1000-1850."
+"Elite Capture and State Formation: Municipal Economic Policy in France and the British Isles, 1000-1776."
 Working.

 "Constitutional Constraints on Extra-Constitutional Matters: A Structural Model of Coup-Proofing."
 With Xiaoyan Qiu.
 Working.